Annual 2019-20 Class Schedule

 The cycling of biogenic elements (C, N, S, Fe, Mn) in surficial environments is the focus of this course.
 Emphasis will be placed on microbial processes and isotopic signatures.
 Prerequisites: One quarter of chemistry plus one quarter of geoscience, environmental science, or biology to enroll in this course.
 Taught with CIV ENV 317; students may not earn credit for both courses.
 [Previously offered as EARTH 317]

 373-0 Microbial Ecology

 This course will provide a framework for understanding the role of microbes in natural environments in terms of cell numbers, metabolisms, and interactions with geochemical cycles.
 We will delve deeply into the interactions between microbial populations, higher organisms, and even our own bodies.
 The course will finish on a survey of microbial composition and dynamics in key settings across the planet.
-Laboratory exercises will be incorporated into the classroom framework.
-Recommended Background: Basic understand of chemistry, biology, and earth science.
+Recommended Background: Basic understanding of chemistry, biology, and earth science.

 |390-0-05||Special Topics: Paleobiology||Bush|

 Fossils record the 3.8 billion year history of life on Earth, and extinct organisms make up 99% of all the species that ever lived.
 The fossil record reveals insights into evolutionary processes and the distributions and structures of organisms and ecosystems that cannot be observed by studying living organisms.
 This course is an introduction to the concepts of paleobiology: the nature of fossils, evolutionary trends and adaptations, systematics, paleoecology, and biogeography.
 We will investigate how life, from individual organisms to whole biomes, has changed over time; the geologic processes that lead to the burial and preservation of organic material; and the scientific methods by which we infer the biological processes that occurred across deep time from the limited and often biased fossil record.
 Course has prerequisites.